You accomplish work through tasks in the Content Marketing Platform (CMP). Each task moves through a workflow from creation to completion.

 See Content Workspace for more details on creating content for your task.

 In Content, click + Add Content and select the option you want.

 Forward and backward scheduling

-Workflows have forward and backward scheduling logic so that when a Task Start Date, Task Due Date, or Step Due Date is changed, you can update only that date or update all subsequent dates by the same number of business days.
+Workflows have forward and backward scheduling logic so that when a Task Start Date, Task Due Date, or Step Due Date changes, you can update only that date or all subsequent dates by the same number of business days.

-- Forwards and backwards scheduling triggers and automatically applies durations when due dates are assigned to steps (or if durations are already applied in the workflow settings).
+- Forward and backward scheduling triggers and automatically applies durations when you assign due dates to steps (or if durations already apply in the workflow settings).

-- When you apply durations, users can update the date for the particular step or the other steps based on how many business days the date has moved forward or back.
+- When you apply durations, users can click on the date to change it for the particular step or the other steps based on how many business days by which the date moves.

-- If you want to update other steps, you can also manually adjust dates or assign dates in the pop-up.
-You can only manually adjust dates that are in order with the rest of the workflow.
-The other dates cannot be edited.
+- You can manually adjust or assign dates in the window if you want to update other steps.
+You can only manually adjust dates in order with the rest of the workflow.
+You cannot edit the other dates.

-- Completed or skipped steps will not have the due date impacted.
-If you choose to undo a completed or skipped step and that date is out of order, the original due date is removed so a new due date can be applied.
+- Completed or skipped steps do not impact the due date.
+If you undo a completed or skipped step and that date is out of order, the original due date is removed—as in Step 5—so you can apply a new one.